acgetchell/mundus-atrox/src/journals/twenty-fifth.md

 1. *Wulrif* does 22 HP damage to a Drider.
 2. *Viker* uses Ice Knife and freezes a Drider in place.
 3. *Geral* runs down to the Drider and does 11 HP damage.
-4. *Tasbros* uses Ray of Frost.
+4. *Tasbros* uses Ray of Frost on another Drider.
-5. *Viker* does 28 HP damage on a Drider, killing it.
+5. *Viker* does 28 HP damage on the same Drider, killing it.
 6. *CoralKing* turns and throws a dart at the remaining Drider for 12 HP damage.
 7. *Benjamin* shoot the Drider and kills it!